-Roger Goodell: NFL didn't ask players to commit to standing for Anthem
+Roger Goodell: NFL players aren't trying to be 'disrespectful to the flag'

 Last season, then-49ers quarterback Colin Kaepernick began kneeling during the Anthem to protest the treatment of black Americans, particularly by police.
 Other players soon joined him.

-Trump, who has criticized the protesting players and encouraged owners to fire anyone who takes a knee during the Anthem, took further issue with the NFL on Wednesday morning.
+President Trump, who has criticized the protesting players and encouraged owners to fire anyone who takes a knee during the Anthem, took further issue with the NFL on Wednesday morning.

 He tweeted: "The NFL has decided that it will not force players to stand for the playing of our National Anthem.
 Total disrespect for our great country!"